Q: What is AWS Transfer Family?

 Q: How do I use the AWS Transfer Family?

 A: In 3 simple steps, you get an always-on server endpoint enabled for SFTP, FTPS, and/or FTP.
 First, you select the protocol(s) you want to enable your end users to connect to your endpoint.
-Next, you set up your users using the service’s built-in authentication (service managed) or by integrating an existing identity provider like Microsoft Active Directory or LDAP (“BYO” authentication).
-Finally, you choose if you are using the server to access S3 buckets or EFS file systems.
+Next, you configure user access using Transfer Family’s built-in authentication manager (service managed), Microsoft Active Directory (AD), or by integrating your own or a third party identity provider such as Okta or Microsoft AzureAD (“BYO” authentication).
+Finally, select the server to access S3 buckets or EFS file systems.
 Once the protocol(s), identity provider, and the access to file systems are enabled, your users can continue to use their existing SFTP, FTPS, or FTP clients and configurations, while the data accessed is stored in the chosen file systems.

 Q: What is the difference between SFTP and FTPS?
 Which should I use when?